commercialhaskell/stack/doc/build_command.md

 `stack build` with no targets specified will build all local packages.

+## Listing targets

-Command `stack ide targets` to get a list of the available targets in your project.
+`stack ide targets` lists every available target in your project.

+With one or more component type flags this listing can be restricted.

+`stack ide targets --exes` lists only exe targets.
+`stack ide targets --tests --benchmarks` lists test and benchmark targets.

 ## Controlling what gets built